 Deciles show where the pixel value lies in the record, from highest to lowest, for that month.
-That is, red pixels are in the lowest 10% of records for that month of the map using baseline from 2001 to 2019.
+That is, red pixels are in the lowest 10% of the map using baseline from 2001 to 2019.

 Proportion of each land class in area